ooijenvangilbert/Project-L/README.md

 # Project-Lama

 A fun little project to make a spitting lama.
 The lama will listen to 'lama' and get annoyed.
-When it hears it again it will spit.
+When it hears it again it will spit (pump).
 The lama will also listen to the teams sound and act allerted.

 Annoyed :